F-flat major

 F-flat major (or the key of F-flat) is a key based on F♭, consisting of the pitches F♭, G♭, A♭, B♭♭, C♭, D♭, and E♭.
-Its key signature has eight flats.
-Since a major scale has seven scale tones, this is notated with six single flats and one double flat (B𝄫).
-Because of this it is almost always notated as its enharmonic equivalent of E major, with four sharps.
+Its key signature has eight flats, requiring one double flat and six single flats.
+Because F-flat major requires eight flats, including a B𝄫, it is almost always notated as its enharmonic equivalent of E major, with four sharps.
+The same is true of the relative minor of D-flat minor, usually replaced by C-sharp minor.
+F-flat minor, the parallel minor, would be replaced by E minor, since F-flat minor requires four double-flats.

 The F-flat major scale is:

 Changes needed for the melodic and harmonic versions of the scale are written in with accidentals as necessary.
 The F-flat harmonic major and melodic major scales are:

 The scale-degree chords of F-flat major are: